mars0i/majure/README.md

 replaces `gen-interface` with a simpler call to `defprotocol`, which is then used to separate different methods by interfaces in `deftype students`.
 This is just as fast as (or a little faster than?)
 3opt8.

+#### 3opt10

+Based on 3opt9, but adds a small optimization to the buddy forces calculation.
+This seems to speed up simulations by 1-8%.